cannonQ/ergo_socials_framework/docs/admin-charter.md

 ## 9. Transparency & Trust

-- Decisions should be explained at a high level where appropriate
+- Decisions should be explained at a high level where appropriate [SHOULD BE EVERY TIME, RECORDED]
 - Private details remain private
 - Trust is maintained through process clarity, not secrecy